js-ferguson/myBlog/myBlog/README.md

 * Remember me on login screen should actually remember me

-* Users should be able to change their details.
-Optionally add first and last names, and change password with email token
+* Users should be able to change password with email token

 * make nav links should be coloured differently if you are currently on that page.